7 Romantic College Gardens in Oxford (That Are Open to the Public)

 The Vibe: Underrated, lush, and pristine

-St. John’s gardens are incredibly expansive and meticulously maintained, with hidden walkways, topiary, and even a secret garden feel.
+St. John’s gardens are among Oxford’s most expansive and meticulously maintained, with hidden walkways, topiary, and even a secret garden feel.
 You’ll find fewer tourists here, which makes it ideal for couples who love offbeat finds.

 What Makes It Romantic: